Partnership for a Sustainable Athens

 Community-driven experiential learning

-The Partnership for a Sustainable Athens, a collaboration with the UGA Office of Experiential Learning, provides meaningful learning opportunities for students and valuable support for campus and community partners working to advance sustainability and resilience in the Athens area.
-Partners may include any UGA department or Athens-area non-profit organization, government agency, or local business working toward goals outlined by Envision Athens and/or UGA Strategic Plan.
+The Partnership for a Sustainable Athens, a collaboration with the UGA Office of Experiential Learning and the Interdisciplinary Certificate in Sustainability, provides meaningful learning opportunities for students and valuable support for campus and community partners working to advance sustainability and resilience in the Athens area.
+Partners may include any UGA department or Athens-area non-profit organization, government agency, or local business working toward goals outlined by Envision Athens and/or UGA's Strategic Plan.

 Internships provide campus and community partners with motivated students who bring enthusiasm, new perspectives, and disciplinary knowledge to their work.
 Students gain valuable professional development and applied learning.
 Interns work 10 hours per week, including one hour at the UGA Office of Sustainability for leadership training, networking, and project support.